Pupil Premium Spending

 Reading comprehension strategies | EEF (educationendowmentfoundation.org.uk)

-Additional staffing appointments made to reduce class sizes in Maths, English, Science, Languages Use of PP monies to overstaff in key areas has allowed us to reduce class sizes, and introduce reading lessons led by specialist English teachers.
+Additional staffing appointments made to reduce class sizes in Maths, English, Science, Languages Use of PP funding to overstaff in key areas has allowed us to reduce class sizes, and introduce reading lessons led by specialist English teachers.
 While class size is not always shown to impact on outcomes, we have found that having smaller class sizes allows teachers to build a more focused whole-class relationship and insist on higher expectations for all.
+3,5,6

 Support and resources to enhance the CPD of staff delivering reading/ literacy/ numeracy provision